Skip to Content

 Will I miss out on important landmarks on the Litoral Way?

 I wouldn’t say that.
 Every time there is a town or a city both routes merge.
-You might skip some parts of the forest or countryside if you stick to the Litoral Way for the entire distance.
+You might skip some parts of the forest or countryside if you stick to the Litoral Way.
 Don’t worry about it you’ll get to walk through the beautiful forest in the last part of the route from Redondela to Santiago.

 The stages of the Litoral Way that I prefer over the Coastal Route

 The first stage from Porto to Vila do Conde.
 The Senda Litoral became the standard route to walk out of Porto.
-I’ve walked the Coastal Route and barely saw any pilgrims.
+I’ve walked the first stage on the Coastal Route and barely saw any pilgrims.
 The first stage on the Litoral Way is along the coast past spectacular beaches.
 On the Coastal Route you walk inland for the first 29 km/18 mi to Vila do Conde.

 A boardwalk through the forest along the coast near A Guarda, Spain